christophevg/py-mqfactory/docs/getting-started.md

 # has an outbox, which can be processed using the `process_outbox` method.
 To
 # automate this we can apply `Threaded` to the MQ to automate calling this
 # method.
 from mqfactory                      import Threaded, MessageQueue

 # An MQ needs at least a way to send its message, this is a `Transport`.
 Here we
 # select the MQTT implementation.
 from mqfactory.transport.mqtt       import MQTTTransport

+# One aspect of transporting messages is how much care is taken in making sure
+# they are delivered.
+This is often called quality of service and can take many
+# forms.
+Here we choose to retry sending messages untill they are acknowledged.
+from mqfactory.transport.qos        import Acknowledging

 # An MQ takes any payload and will pass it as-is.
 Here we choose to have the
 # payload formatted using JSON, taking care of serializing and deserializing.